Traction Engines

 THE AGE OF THE INTERNAL COMBUSTION ENGINE

-Fordson with reaper/binder The tractor here is a Fordson model N, produced between 1939 and 1945.
+The tractor here, registration JEB 30, is a Fordson model N, produced between 1939 and 1945.
 In 1940 the rear mudguards were changed to the shape in the photo below, so this is an early version.

 I think it would have been a bright orange colour all over with the 'Fordson' names at the top and sides of the radiator in black.

 It had a 28 hp engine and two fuel tanks.
-It was started using petrol, and when warm was switched over to a cheaper fuel known as "TVO" - tractor vaporising oil, a type of paraffin or kerosene.
+It was started using petrol, and when warm was switched over to cheaper fuel known as "TVO", tractor vaporising oil, a type of paraffin or kerosene.

-Trevor Loveday on tractor, with various Markham children by the reaper (Keith on top).
+Above at White Hall Farm with Trevor Loveday on tractor, and various Markham children by the reaper (Keith on top).

-Trevor Loveday on tractor, Fred Markham on reaper, machinery as above, 1950s.
+Below, Trevor Loveday on tractor, Fred Markham on reaper

 The cutting and binding mechanisms on some reaper-binders were powered via a drive shaft from the tractor's rear PTO (power take off) to the reaper gearbox.
 Others were chain driven from a large wheel under the reaper.